checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 by default.
 Be sure you have throttled down the number of processes following earlier directions.

 #### Visual Studio
-Follow the earlier instructions to set up the buld system.
+Follow the earlier instructions to set up the build system.
 After you've done that, there should be a solution file LLVM.sln in your build directory.
 Use Visual Studio to load the solution file.
 Then open the solution explorer (under View->Solution Explorer).

 To build